-where \tilde{u} represents the disutility from not working (e.g. administrative costs, stigma, or any other costs not modeled explicitly here).
-I set \tilde{u} so that not working is associated with a 2.5 percent reduction in the flow value of life.
-This generates a 19 percent reduction in employment during the transition path described in Section 3.2, matching the decline reported by Bick et al. (2020) based on survey data.13 The parameter that governs the disutility from labor, φ , is set so that the model generates an average of 34.4 hours worked per week (2019, Bureau of Economic Analysis).
+where $\tilde{u}$ represents the disutility from not working (e.g. administrative costs, stigma, or any other costs not modeled explicitly here).
+I set $\tilde{u}$ so that not working is associated with a 5 percent reduction in the flow value of life.
+This generates a 15 percent reduction in employment during the transition path described in Section 3.2, matching the decline in the data (2020, Bureau of Labor Statistics).
+The parameter that governs the disutility from labor, $\varphi$ , is set so that the model generates an average of 34.4 hours worked per week (2019, Bureau of Economic Analysis).